Informfully/Documentation/docs/source/database.rst

      - Position in ms in the podcast at which this action was performed.
    * - ``createdAt``
      - Date
-     - Time at which data record was created.
+     - Time at which the data record was created.

 readingList*
 ------------

-**Description** Collects whether an article has been and whether it is a part of the user's bookmark list.
+**Description** Collects whether an article has been read and whether it is a part of the user's bookmark list.

 .. list-table::
    :widths: 25 25 50